Pollution haven hypothesis: Real-world example

-Spent batteries that Americans turn in to be recycled are increasingly being sent to Mexico, where the lead inside them is extracted by crude methods that are illegal in the United States.
-This increased export flow is a result of strict new Environmental Protection Agency standards on lead pollution, which make domestic recycling more difficult and expensive in the United States, but do not prohibit companies from exporting the work and danger to countries where environmental standards are low and enforcement is lax.
-In this sense, Mexico is becoming a pollution haven for the United States battery industry because Mexican environmental officials acknowledge that they lack the money, manpower, and technical capacity to police the flow.
+Used lead–acid batteries that Americans turn in to be recycled are increasingly being sent to Mexico, where the lead inside them is extracted by crude methods that are illegal in the United States.
+In 2009, the Environmental Protection Agency significantly tightened National Ambient Air Quality Standards for lead pollution, which made domestic recycling more difficult and expensive in the United States, but did not prohibit companies from exporting the work and danger to countries where environmental standards are low and enforcement is lax.
+Following this change, exports of used lead-acid batteries increased four-fold, which was followed by a significant increase in babies born with low birth weight to mothers living within a 2 mi radius of Mexican battery-recycling plants.
+In this sense, Mexico serves as a pollution haven for the United States battery industry because Mexican environmental officials acknowledge that they lack the money, manpower, and technical capacity to police the flow.
 According to The New York Times in 2011, 20% of spent American vehicle and industrial batteries were being exported to Mexico, up from 6% in 2007, meaning that approximately 20 million batteries would cross the border that year.
 A significant proportion of this flow was being smuggled in after being mislabeled as metal scrap.

 The world map shown here illustrates how e-waste dump sites (or sites where citizens or multinational corporations of industrialized nations dump their used electronic devices) along with the GDP PPP per-capita of those countries.
 While GDP PPP per-capita is not a perfect indicator of economic development, and e-waste dump sites are only one small facet of what could be a greater pollution haven, this map does illustrate how e-waste dump sites are often located in poorer, relatively pre-industrial nations, which provides some rudimentary support for the Pollution Haven Hypothesis.